-From a starting value of £178 million and in variable market conditions, together with the sale of one of the global equity portfolios for £24 million, the value of the portfolio of alternative assets and global and emerging market equities within the Common Investment Fund permanent endowment ended the year at £157 million, after having had £2 million of net funds added.
+From a starting value of £157 million and in variable market conditions, the value of the portfolio of alternative assets and global and emerging market equities within the Common Investment Fund permanent endowment ended the year at £178 million, after having had £2.5 million of net funds withdrawn.

-The Central Fund endowment ended the year at £34.3 million after transfers in of £11.0 million from the Common Investment Fund (2019: £17.8 million).

-The City Church Fund endowment ended the year at £6.9 million after transfers in of £7.1 million from the Common Investment Fund.
+The Central Fund endowment ended the year at £38.2 million (2020: £34.3 million).
+The City Church Fund endowment ended the year at £7.6 million (2020: £6.9 million).

-The global and emerging market equities managers are tasked to run actively managed portfolios for the Common Investment Fund on a discretionary basis with a mandate to outperform RPI by 4% net of fees.
-The alternative funds manager is tasked to outperform LIBOR plus 4% net of fees.
+The investment managers are tasked to run actively managed portfolios for the Common Investment Fund on a discretionary basis with a mandate to outperform RPI by 4% net of fees.
+In 2022 this will change to CPI + 4%.